lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.18 Calviola Temple Cleared ~ No.19 Before arriving at Neustadt    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | None    |

-Visit the square close to where the Baruk Foundation(?) is located in Cherik to encounter the Black Wings.
+Visit the square close to where the Baruk Foundation is located in Cherik to encounter the Black Wings.
 Approaching them causes an event to occur where they claim they are heros to the people of the city.
 However, they are ignored and are offered no fanfare.
 No matter what they try, they cannot grab the attention of anyone and are not taken seriously.